Proa: Speed records

 In March 2009, two new sailing speed records were set by vehicles based on the proa concept, one on land, and one on the water.

-On March 26, 2009, Simon McKeon and Tim Daddo set a new C-class speed sailing record of 50.08 kn over 500 meters in the Macquarie Innovation, successor to their previous record holding Yellow Pages Endeavour, with a peak speed of 54 kn.
+On 26 March 2009, Simon McKeon and Tim Daddo set a new C-class speed sailing record of 50.08 kn over 500 meters in the Macquarie Innovation, successor to their previous record holding Yellow Pages Endeavour, with a peak speed of 54 kn.
 The record was set in winds of 22 to 24 kn, and came close to taking the absolute speed record on water, currently held by Hydroptère.
-Conditions during the record-setting run were less than ideal for the Macquarie Innovation, which is anticipated to have a top speed of 58 kn – 58 kn.
+Conditions during the record-setting run were less than ideal for the Macquarie Innovation, which is anticipated to have a top speed of 58 kn.

-On March 27, 2009, Richard Jenkins set a world wind-powered speed record, on land, of 126.1 miles per hour (202.9 km/h) in the Ecotricity Greenbird.
-This broke the previous record by 10 miles per hour (16 km/h).
+On 27 March 2009, Richard Jenkins set a world wind-powered speed record, on land, of 126.1 mi/h in the Ecotricity Greenbird.
+This broke the previous record by 10 mi/h.
 Greenbird is based on a one-way proa design, with a long, thin two-wheeled body with a third wheel to the lee acting as an ama.
 The aka, which is in the shape of a wing, provides a significant amount of downwards force at speed to counter the heeling force generated by the high-aspect wing sail.